 But the proof-of-the-pudding-is-in-the eating and we arranged a one-day-test-of-change of their anti-carveout design.

-The appointed day arrived, Wednesday 17th June.
-The CDU nurses implemented their new design, which cost nothing to change.
+The appointed day arrived, Wednesday 19th June.
+The CDU nurses implemented their new design (which cost nothing to do).
 Within an hour of the day starting they reported that the CDU was strangely calm.
 And at the end of the day they reported that it had remained strangely calm all day; and that they had time for lunch; and that they had time to do all their admin as they went; and that they finished on time; and that the patients did not wait for their chemotherapy; and that the patients noticed the chaos-to-calm transformation too.

 They treated just the same number of patients as usual with the same staff, in the same space and with the same equipment.
 It cost nothing to make the change.